danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 GO
 ```

-Now less space is used for indexes, aroud 168KB insted of 2048KB
+Now less space is used for indexes, around 168KB instead of 2048KB

 Do the same search but using variables